gbatta/simanneal/README.md

 `nn_a_max`: The number of annealing cycles until reannealing occurs.

 `del`: For reannealing, a vector of perturbation sizes for each parameter.
+A decent way to generate this is to set `del` equal to `abs(ub-lb)*1e-2`

 `max_eval`: The maximum number of generated points before the algorithm stops.

-`func_tol`:
+`func_tol`: The number below which the difference between the current minimum cost, and prior minimum costs at `n` reannealing cycles should fall before we declare the algorithm has converged.

 `a=(N_cash,c_b,false,actual_moments,raw_weights,moment_number,num_obs,true,true,true,true,true)`